larytet/MyPerfectThings/open-space-planning.md

 # Lights

 The problem is that I see the lamp above the next table.
-This is a nice, strong 3 meters long lamp with almost perfect light distribution.
+This is a nice, strong 3 meters long lamp with good light distribution.
 The lamp is bright.
 Usually the lamps are hidden inside of niches.
 Here, in the new office the lights float above the head.
 I see the light atop in my peripheral vision unless I look down or wear a hood.
 Is it possible to pull the lights higher and/or shade the lights?
 I am gald you asked.
 Not in this case.
 There is probably 20sm gap.

 # AC